Trigger Point Therapy Training and Careers

 The Certification Board for Myofascial Trigger Point Therapists (CBMTPT) offers voluntary certification for candidates who meet eligibility requirements and pass a certification exam.

-Massage therapy professionals, such as those practicing trigger point therapy, can anticipate a 24 percent increase in employment through 2026, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
-Among many factors, the increasing popularity of touch therapies and an aging baby boomer population will contribute significantly to the job growth for massage occupations over the next several years.
+Massage therapy professionals, such as those practicing trigger point therapy, can anticipate a 22% increase in employment through 2028, according to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook.
+Among many factors, the increasing popularity of touch therapies and an aging baby boomer population will contribute significantly to job growth for massage occupations over the next several years.

 Trigger Point Therapy Salary